Doctor Who series 1: Music

+Murray Gold (pictured in 2007) wrote the series' score.

+Murray Gold composed the incidental music for this series, having previously worked with Davies on Queer as Folk and The Second Coming.
+Gold expected to compose in the style of the classic series, using synthesiser-based arrangements, but Davies and Gardner requested a more orchestral and acoustic sound.
+Most cues were realised electronically.
+Gold was influenced by the work of classic series composer Dudley Simpson for Mickey's encounter with the bin in "Rose".
+Soprano pieces were recorded by Melanie Pappenheim.
+Gold's score was added to the edit in late November 2004.

 Release

 Promotion

 The new logo was revealed on the BBC website on 18 October 2004.
 The first official trailer was released as part of BBC One's Winter Highlights presentation on 2 December 2004 and subsequently posted on the Internet by the BBC.
 A media blitz including billboards and posters across the UK started early March 2005.
 Television trailers started showing up on 5 March and radio advertisements started two weeks before the series premiere and ran till the second episode aired.
 The official Doctor Who website was launched with exclusive content such as games and new Ninth Doctor information.

 Leak

 An early edit of the premiere was leaked onto the Internet three weeks before the scheduled series premiere.
 This attracted much media attention and discussion amongst fans, and caused interest in the show to skyrocket.
 The BBC released a statement that the source of the leak appeared to be connected to the Canadian Broadcasting Corporation, which responded by stating that they "are looking into it.
 That's all I can say at this point because we don't know exactly what happened.
 It certainly wasn't done intentionally."
 Asa Bailey, founder of the Viral Advertising Association, said that the BBC hired them for viral marketing strategies, and that he told them "they should release things before their time", to create a "cool factor".
 Both the BBC and CBC denied any involvement, but Bailey believes that to be disingenuous, saying that it is "the best viral advert they could have done".
 The leak was ultimately traced to a third-party company in Canada which had a legitimate preview copy.
 The employee responsible was fired by the company.